cyberark/kubernetes-conjur-deploy/README.md

 ### Docker Configuration

-[Install Docker](https://www.docker.com/get-docker) on your local machine if you do not already have it.
-Makre sure the Docker version is 17.05 or highier.
+[Install Docker](https://www.docker.com/get-docker) from version 17.05 or higher on your local machine if you do not already have it.

 #### Kubernetes